srjit/kaggle-uk-accident-data-analysis/code/python/algorithms/README.md

 ### Folder Organization

- -  htmls   	  : Since the map outputs do not render on github, html output documents of previous successful runs
+ -  [htmls](htmls)   	  : Since the map outputs do not render on github, html output documents of previous successful runs
          	    have been placed here as a demo.
- - scrap-code     : Intermediate scrap code used in analysis
+ - [scrap-code](scrap-code)     : Intermediate scrap code used in analysis - Clusterings which didn't give fruitful results / Time
  - address_list_x : These files are address from geo-tags in json format.
 Since most service providers restrict decoding geo to address api limits to ~ 2000 calls per day, the decoded addresses have been cached and kept in these files.